Syedaaneesa/home-improvement/README.md

 ---

 ## 🧱 Key Features
-Designed custom Elementor layouts for the Home, About, Services, Gallery, and Contact pages
+Developed custom Elementor layouts for the Home, About, Services, Gallery, and Contact pages

-Established a cohesive interface to deliver smooth, intuitive site navigation
+Established a unified interface to provide smooth, intuitive navigation

-Implemented a fully responsive layout optimized for desktop, tablet, and mobile devices
+Implemented a fully responsive design optimized for desktop, tablet, and mobile devices

-Optimized images and media assets to improve load times and overall performance
+Enhanced site performance by optimizing images and media assets

-Developed reusable design components to support flexibility and future scalability
+Created reusable design components to support flexibility and future scalability

 Modern design style with clean typography and visual balance
 ---